Hiimus/arca_bookstore/TESTING.md

 </details>

 - As a registered user I want to be able to edit my personal information and shipping information so that I can change it if I want to.
-    - A registered can edit their personal information from the profile page.
+    - A registered user can edit their personal information from the profile page.
 The registered user can simply type in the input fields and click on the green "Update Information" button.

 <details>
   <summary>Edit personal information</summary>